shariq818/URL-STATUS-CHECKER/README.md

 ### *How to Use*
 1. Place your .txt file with URLs in the same folder as the script.
-2. Run the script:3.
-Enter your file name when asked.
+2. Run the script.
+3. Enter your file name when asked.
 4. The script displays each URL as:
 - *Online (200 OK)*
 - *Offline*